-Trauma is a popular yet misunderstood phenomenon.
-Many more people than we know have experienced or will experience it in their lifetimes, but may not recognize it.
-How we respond to trauma has huge implications for the possibility of tapping into and managing our own resilient qualities.
-There is certainly a spectrum of severity to trauma like most emotional health challenges.
-How resilient we learn to become can greatly influence how these traumatic experiences impact our mental health throughout our lifespans.
+Resilience can be an antidote for Trauma.
+Sustaining trauma is a prevalent, yet misunderstood phenomenon.
+Many more people than we know have experienced or will experience trauma in their lifetimes.
+Some may not recognize it.
+For them, trauma might be so common that it does not register.
+The severity of trauma is on a spectrum, like most emotional health challenges.
+How resilient we learn to become can greatly influence how trauma impacts our mental health throughout our lifespans.
+So being resilient can increase our ability to manage trauma.

 Unresolved Trauma Can Lead to Future Mental Health Risks

-As a therapist who has worked in a variety of settings throughout my career, I have been witness to amazing and resilient recoveries from trauma.
-We often think that trauma involves only severe abuse (physical,sexual).
+As a therapist who has worked in a variety of settings throughout my career, I have seen amazing and resilient recoveries from trauma.
+We often think that trauma involves only severe abuse (physical, sexual).
 If we have not sustained any of those, we may not think our own experiences qualify as traumatic.
-In a huge study, Adverse Childhood Experiences(ACE) were formalized to see the impact of childhood trauma neglect and abuse on later life physical and emotional health.
-The Center for Disease Control and Prevention(CDC) continues to follow this study and you can visit the site and fill out a questionnaire that can guide you through what your own experiences may have been.
+But a huge study, Adverse Childhood Experiences(ACE) were formalized to see the impact of childhood trauma, neglect and abuse.
+The study determined that trauma adversely impacts physical and emotional health later in life.

 Mental Health Awareness